 The whole business starts with, naturally, computer models.
 Then parts are prototyped and tested in scale models, beginning an iterative process.

 Perhaps the most impressive part of the F1 design process is that the teams build them from scratch in about five months.
 Along the way, Red Bull says it makes about 30,000 design changes--around 1,000 changes per week.
-The end result is, hopefully, a competitive new car.
-The design process will be especially important for 2014 as teams work to build to an entirely new spec.
+The end result is, hopefully, a competitive new car

 The precision, detail, and pressure involved area palpable even through the distance of the lens.